DStalytenkoDev/SchoolCRM/readme.md

 > and creates the main projects's configuration
 > then you still need to build the main project and rebuild it when-ever you need

+## Depoyment notice

+1. Install MariaDB as you wish, [MariaDB Docs](https://mariadb.com/docs/server)
+2. Edit in **SchoolApi_v2.0.0/create_school_database.sql** the `use SchooliesCave;` to the name of the db you created
+3. Run the content of the script in the admin panel to create the database

 ## Platform support

 **The goal is Unix and Windows**